Atascadero High School

-Atascadero High School (formerly Margarita Black Union High School) is an American public high school located in Atascadero, California.
-Atascadero High School is 1 of 2 high schools in the Atascadero Unified School District.
+Atascadero High School (formerly Margarita Black Union High School) is a public high school located in Atascadero, California.
+Atascadero High School is one of two high schools in the Atascadero Unified School District.
 The school receives its students mainly from the Atascadero Junior High School and Atascadero Fine Arts Academy, and also attracts students from outlying areas of northern and eastern San Luis Obispo County.

 Curriculum

 The school offers different paths of study, from trade-based programs to a wide variety of college prep, honors, and advanced placement courses.

 Extracurricular activities

 Sports

 The school's biggest athletic rival is Paso Robles High School.
 Both schools are now part of the CIF Central Section as members of the Central Coast Athletic Association and have faced off over the years within the California Individual Finals.